-Growing up in Lowville, New York, about 100 miles from Syracuse, Scott Bingle ’20 covered his bedroom in Syracuse University memorabilia.
+Growing up in Lowville, New York, about 100 miles from Syracuse, Scott Bingle ’20 filled his bedroom with Syracuse University memorabilia.
 The Syracuse logo was painted on one wall, and another wall prominently displayed a picture of the University’s mascot, Otto, and a jersey of Gerry McNamara, a former guard for the men’s basketball team.

 Despite his attachment to the University, Bingle wasn’t sure he wanted to attend a college so close to home.
-“I thought I wanted to go somewhere new,” explains the advertising and marketing management dual major, who is earning degrees through the S.I.
+“I thought I wanted to go somewhere new,” explains Bingle, who earned degrees in advertising and marketing management through the S.I.
 Newhouse School of Public Communications and the Martin J. Whitman School of Management.

 Bingle had a custom T-shirt business in high school and loved art, so it made sense to pursue studies in advertising.
-“Advertising seemed like an intersection of art and business,” Bingle explains.
+“Advertising seemed like an intersection of art and business,” he explains.
 “It’s compelling to see these big, powerful brands express themselves.”
-He soon realized that Syracuse, the school in his backyard, had everything he wanted.
+He soon realized that Syracuse, the school right in his own backyard, had everything he wanted.

 After growing up in such a small town, Bingle felt intimidated when he first got to campus.
 “I was meeting people from all over the country and the world.
 I felt very much on the outside looking in,” he says.
 Eventually, he came to realize that the next four years were up to him, and he was determined to make the most of his experience at Syracuse.